1. Introduction

 4.1.2 Option 2: Custom Endpoint

-This option involves implementing a dedicated endpoint in your backend that handles passkey verification and session creation.
-This approach gives you full control over the authentication flow and is suitable when your authentication system doesn’t support extensions or when you need custom session handling.
-Here’s how the flow typically works: The implementation involves creating a new endpoint in your backend that receives the signedPasskeyData, verifies it by calling Corbado’s Backend API, and then creates a session in your own authentication system.
+This option involves implementing a dedicated endpoint in your backend that handles passkey verification and access token creation.
+This approach gives you full control over the authentication flow and is suitable when your authentication system doesn’t support extensions or when you need custom session/token handling.
+Here’s how the flow typically works: The implementation involves creating a new endpoint in your backend that receives the signedPasskeyData, verifies it by calling Corbado’s Backend API, and then obtains an access token from your own authentication system.
 For detailed instructions on how to implement this endpoint, please refer to our Backend Setup guide.
 This approach is ideal when:

 • Your authentication system doesn’t support plugins/extensions